CapofWeird/Rat-Bot/README.md

 # Change the Discord token at the bottom of rat_bot.py.
 python3.6 rat_bot.py # Or, configure start-rat.sh.
 ```

+## Running in Docker

+Rat Bot can be run in Docker using the provided `Dockerfile`.
+A number of utility scripts are included in the `utils/` folder to aid in this.

+First, build Rat Bot: `bash ./utils/build-ratty.sh`
+This step builds the Docker image for Rat Bot and is required before you're able to run it.
+The image will be tagged as `ratbot/ratbot:latest`.

+> Before you do this step, make sure you've made your `.env` file!

+Second, run Rat Bot: `bash ./utils/run-ratty-in-docker.sh`

+Rat Bot should now be running in Docker.

+### Stopping Rat Bot
+Run the stop script: `bash ./utils/stop-ratty-docker.sh`.

+### Removing Rat Bot from Docker
+> Either run this command as sudo, or add your user to the `docker` group.

+You can remove the Rat Bot container by running the following command: `docker rm ratbot`.

 ## Installing as a Service (Linux, `systemd`)